mikenakis/Bathyscaphe/README.md

           └─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'count' is mutable.
 (MutableFieldMutableTypeAssessment)
             └─■ field 'count' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)

-### Other things worth noting

-If you decide to incorporate Bathyscaphe in a project, the first thing you are likely to do is what I did: introduce your own HashMap class which asserts that every key added to it is immutable.
-In doing so you might discover some bugs in your code, but you will also notice something seemingly strange: Bathyscaphe is preventing you from using reference types as keys, which kind of makes sense because they are in fact mutable, but you have never had any issues with that before, so why is it becoming a problem now?

-What is happening is that your reference types do not override `hashCode()`, so they inherit the identity hash-code from `Object`, which remains constant throughout the lifetime of your object, despite the mutations that your object undergoes during its lifetime.
-So, it has been working, but it has only been working by accident.

-Bathyscaphe is meant to be used precisely in order to avoid accidents, so you cannot keep doing this anymore.
-From now on, you will have to be using `IdentityHashMap` for reference types, and `HashMap` for value types.

-## Status of the project

-The "Technology Readiness Level" (TRL) so-to-speak of the project is "5: Technology validated in lab".

-The library works, it appears to be problem-free, and it produces very good results; furthermore, the library has extensive tests that achieve full coverage, and they all pass; however, the only environment in which it is currently being put into use is the author's hobby projects, which is about as good as laboratory use.
-Bathyscaphe will need to receive some extensive beta testing in at least one commercial-scale environment before it can be considered as ready for general availability.

-In the meantime, Bathyscaphe is likely to undergo refactoring, and I do not yet intend to hinder its evolution in the name of maintaining backwards compatibility; therefore, at this early stage, there is a conundrum associated with integrating Bathyscaphe into a project:

-- Either you pick a version and you stick to it, in which case you will not be receiving improvements as Bathyscaphe evolves,
-- Or you keep upgrading to the latest version of Bathyscaphe, but with every upgrade your code might not compile anymore, and may need modifications to make it compile again.

-So, if you decide to try Bathyscaphe in its current state, choose wisely, and use at your own risk.

-Note that I have placed as many classes as possible in an "internal" package; it goes without saying that you should never make explicit use of any classes in packages that contain the word "internal" in their name.

 ## Glossary

 Note: some of the glossary terms (i.e. variable / invariable, extensible / inextensible) are introduced in order to mitigate the ambiguities caused by Java's unfortunate decision to reuse certain language keywords (i.e. `final`) to mean entirely different things in different situations. (i.e. a `final` class vs. a `final` field.)